 Why does PLA become brittle and snap?

-The mechanical structure of PLA or Poly-Lactic Acid is known to be brittle but environmental conditions will, and do, contribute to its already brittle state.
+The mechanical structure of PLA or Poly-Lactic Acid is known to be brittle, but environmental conditions will, and do, contribute to its already brittle state.
 PLA is hygroscopic and absorbs moisture from the atmosphere, which changes its mechanical structure making it more brittle.

-Being biodegradable, the sun’s UV rays break down both PLA filament and prints.
+In addition to this, the sun’s UV rays break down both PLA filament and prints.
 Finally, not all PLA filament is manufactured and packaged to the same standard, so some brand types will be more fragile than others as a result.

 It may have absorbed moisture